 What are the disadvantages of Diatomaceous Earth to chickens?

-Although we have established the benefits of the DE, it is not exempted from having disadvantages that are listed below:
+Although we have established the benefits of DE, it is not exempted from having disadvantages that are listed below:

 - Unlike chemical pesticides that react promptly once applied, diatomaceous earth needs a little time to work effectively.
 It usually takes hours and days to work entirely.